buzzqw/TUS/OBSS/markdown-separati/en/41-lycanthropy.md

 The **hybrid** form, apart from the obvious physical transformations, grants:

 - the creature also acquires the Beast and Shapechanger types
-- Increases by one size if the were-type is larger than the original creature's size
+- Increases by one size if the were-type is larger than the original creature' \*\*s size
 - Physical Ability Scores and Defense increase by 2.
 - Will Saving Throw increases by 1.
 - Can attack with claw or bite causing 1d6 + Strength.
 Uses the Hatchets and Axes Weapon List and is proficient with the weapon.